y-trudeau/Mysql-tools/PXC/README.md

      PRIMARY KEY (`cluster`,`nodename`)
     ) ENGINE=InnoDB DEFAULT CHARSET=latin1;

 The *replication* table will be written to by the tool, nothing needs to be inserted in that table.
 The *cluster* table contains the details of each clusters.
-In our case let's define our 3 clusters:
+In our case let's define our 3 clusters where the cluster names come from their respective *wsrep_cluster_name* variable values:

     INSERT INTO `cluster` VALUES ('DC1','10.0.4.160 10.0.4.162 10.0.4.163','master_user=\'repl\', master_password=\'replpass\'');
     INSERT INTO `cluster` VALUES ('DC2','10.0.4.164 10.0.4.165 10.0.4.166','master_user=\'repl\', master_password=\'replpass\'');